WebAssembly/wasmint/README.md

 Look [here](docs/Instructions.md) for the (uncomplete list) of supported instructions.

+## Known Bugs

+* The LEB128 parser currently only works well with unsigned 32 bit integers (or signed in the range[0, 2^31])
+* The Variable class leaks memory
+* Not all instructions from the draft are supported yet.
+* Parameters for function calls are not supported yet.

 ## Binary format

 As the binary format of WASM is still up to decision, this interpreter is currently using it's own